-- Landscaping.
-Includes all contracted labor, material and equipment required to properly maintain the landscaping improvements within the District. - Tree Trimming and Other Maintenance.
-Includes all contracted labor, material and equipment required to properly maintain trees and other improvements, such as irrigation systems, drainage systems, water features and ornamental lighting systems within the District. - In-House Inspection.
-Costs related to Inspectors on City staff who provide services such as construction work monitoring, project documentation, inspection and testing during the construction phase of a project. - Supplies and Contingencies.
-Includes unforeseen costs of supplies and repairs that are not included in the yearly maintenance contracts.
-This may include repair of damaged amenities due to vandalism, storms, frost and planned upgrades of the improvements including all renovation costs.
-Examples of upgrades are replacement of plant materials and/or renovation of irrigation or ornamental lighting systems.
+- Landscaping and Other Maintenance.
+Includes all contracted labor, material and equipment required to properly maintain the landscaping and other improvements, such as irrigation systems, drainage systems, water features and ornamental lighting systems within the District. - In-House Inspection.
+Costs related to Inspectors on City staff who provide services such as construction work monitoring, project documentation, inspection and testing during the construction phase of a project.